CITY GUIDES | NEW JERSEY

 Elements

-AUTHOR BIO: With a day job that requires constant travel, Maria Rodriguez is likely a frequenter of your favorite restaurant.
-She’s reviewed restaurants since 2007 in publications from Barcelona to Bakersfield.
+AUTHOR BIO: With a day job that requires constant travel, Maria Rodriguez is likely a regular at your favorite restaurant.
+She’s reviewed restaurants since 2007 in magazines from Spain to Seattle.

 Maria Rodriguez The Adventurist